continuous-symmetry-measure/pdbslicer/src/OpSym/Cut/readme.md

 TODO

 ### Implemented Filter
-We implented the folllowing classes of filters:
+We implemented the following classes of filters:
 * Filter/Aminos.pm
 * Filter/RelativeResseq.pm
 * Filter/PreProline_Other.pm